JustADude29/MA324-Assignment-Group1/README.md

 - Gampa Sathvik 210123021
 - Pavan Adari 210123043

 Disclaimer: The work is just for exploration purpose.
 Any significant output can not be published or made commercialised without mentor's consent.
-You agree with the fact that it is fully mentor's discretion whether future extension of the work will bring you as a contributor.
+We agree with the fact that it is fully mentor's discretion whether future extension of the work will bring us as a contributor.